-Based on the recommendation of the nominating and corporate governance committee of our board of directors, our board of directors has nominated Mette Kirstine Agger, Minnie Baylor-Henry and William T. Abraham, M.D. for election as directors each to serve for a three-year term ending at the 2025 annual meeting or until his or her successor is elected and qualified or until his or her earlier death, resignation or removal.
-Mette Kirstine Agger, Minnie Baylor-Henry and William T. Abraham, M.D. are current members of our board of directors.
+Based on the recommendation of the nominating and corporate governance committee of our board of directors, our board of directors has nominated John H. Tucker, Jack A. Khattar and Klaus Veitinger, M.D., Ph.D for election as directors each to serve for a three-year term ending at the 2026 annual meeting or until his successor is elected and qualified or until his earlier death, resignation or removal.
+John H. Tucker, Jack A. Khattar and Klaus Veitinger, M.D., Ph.D are current members of our board of directors.

 Unless you direct otherwise through your proxy voting instructions, the persons named as proxies will vote all proxies received "for" the election of each nominee.
 If any nominee is unable or unwilling to serve at the time of the Annual Meeting, the persons named as proxies may vote for a substitute nominee chosen by the present board of directors.
 In the alternative, the proxies may vote only for the remaining nominees, leaving a vacancy on the board of directors.
 The board of directors may fill such vacancy at a later date or reduce the size of the board of directors.
 We have no reason to believe that any of the nominees will be unwilling or unable to serve if elected as a director.
+Each of Mr. Tucker, Mr. Khattar and Dr. Veitinger has consented to being named in this proxy statement and to serve if elected.